survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 You went from 150 kB to 45 kB, and finally, to 24 kB.
 The final build is a little faster than the previous one as well.

-Given the 24 kB can be served gzipped, it is somewhat reasonable. gzipping will drop around another 40%, and it is well supported by browsers.
+Given the 24 kB can be served gzipped, it is somewhat reasonable. gzipping drops around another 40%, and it is well supported by browsers.

 It is good to remember that you didn't include *react-dom* in this case and that would add around 100 kB to the final result.
 To get back to these figures, you would have to use a lighter alternative such as Preact or react-lite as discussed in the *Consuming Packages* chapter.